ynov-lyon-mobilite-20-21/node-api/API-doc.md

 | eventId | unspecified | unspecified | string | unspecified |
 | paymentId | unspecified | unspecified | string | unspecified |

+#### Return

+200 OK

+Errors:
+- If no field or empty userid : 400 Bad Request 'USERID_REQUIRED'
+- If no field or empty eventid : 400 Bad Request 'EVENTID_REQUIRED'
+- If no field or empty paymentid : 400 Bad Request 'PAYMENTID_REQUIRED'
+- If ticket already exist : 400 Bad Request 'TICKET_ALREADY_EXISTS"

 ---

 ### Read All